-More serious problem can be a notable gradient of the critical current density $\nabla j_c(\textbf{r})$ of Nb trilayer which may account for up to 30\% drop of $j_c$ over the 3 inch wafer [S9].
-In this case, inhomogeneity of the distributed inductance in the straight signal line takes the form $L_{J0}(x) = L^{(0)}_{J0}/(1+\mu x)$.
-This situation can also be modeled by Eq.~(\ref{Eq-Phi-n8}), but with the regular function $\xi(x)$ having the shape $\xi(x) = 0.5 \mu x$.
-For example, for the total length of the line $\ell = a N \sim 5$~cm the product $\mu N$ can be of the order of 0.1.
-Then corresponding maximum phase mismatch $\Psi = 0.25 k_p \mu N^2$ can approach $\pi$ already for $N = \pi/0.025 k_p \approx 1200$.
-In this case, the effect of such linear variation of $j_c$ can be mitigated by applying the offset magnetic field perpendicular to the chip with a small gradient in the direction of the transmission line.
-This field should compensate the change of the Josephson critical currents of the junctions by corresponding change of the flux in the nominally identical SQUIDs.
-This method should also work in the case of the SQUID array having a meander shape.
+Another problem that may arise in fabrication is a notable gradient of the local critical current density $\nabla j_c(\textbf{r})$ of the Nb trilayer, which may account for a drop of up to 30~\% in $j_c$ over the 3-in. wafer. \cite{Khabipov1018} In this case, inhomogeneity of the distributed inductance in the straight transmission line takes the form $L_{J0}(x) = L^{(0)}_{J0}/(1+\mu x)$.
+This situation can also be modeled by Eq.~(\ref{Eq-Phi-n8}) with the regular function $\zeta(x)$ having the shape $\zeta(x) = 0.5 \mu x$.
+For example, for the total length of the line $\ell = a N \sim 5$~cm, the product $\mu N$ can be on the order of 0.1.
+The corresponding maximum phase drift $\Psi = 0.25 k \mu N^2$ can then approach the excessively large value of 2.5~rad.
+This unwanted effect resulting from linear variation of $j_c$ can possibly be mitigated by applying the offset magnetic field with a small gradient in the direction of the transmission line.
+This field should compensate the regular change in the critical currents of the junctions via a corresponding change of offset flux in the SQUIDs.
+Although this method leads to a more-complicated experiment, it may seemingly also work in the case when the SQUID array has a meander shape.